 University of South Florida has an average net price of $10,004 making it the least expensive nursing degree program in Florida that made our list.

-Florida Atlantic University has an acceptance rate of 75%, with an SAT range of 1060-1220, making it the least exclusive college with nursing program on our list.
+Florida Southern College has an acceptance rate of 50%, making it the least exclusive college with nursing program on our list.

-Florida Atlantic University has a median total debt after graduation of $17,500.
+University of Florida has a median total debt after graduation of $15,580.
 This is the typical debt for a student who completed their undergraduate degree.